merely-useful/py-rse/index.md

 the occurrence of full stops, question marks and exclamation points and prints that information to the screen.

-Hint: String objects have a `count` method, e.g:
+Hint: String objects have a `count` method:

 ```bash
 $ python